When It’s Possible to Recall Outlook Emails?

 Bonus: Clean Email

-While Clean Email can’t help you recall Outlook emails, it can help you avoid having to recall emails in the first place by making it extremely easy for you to keep your inbox organized.
-Clean Email does this by grouping similar emails together into easy-to-review bundles and effortlessly automating most common email management tasks.
+While Clean Email can’t help you recall Outlook emails, it can help you avoid having to recall emails in the first place by making it extremely easy for you to clean up Outlook mailbox.
+The app does this by grouping similar emails together into easy-to-review bundles and effortlessly automating most common email management tasks.

 Besides Outlook and Office 365, Clean Email works with all IMAP-based email services, and you can get started with it for free in a few seconds.
 Unlike many other services that want to access your inbox, Clean Email is completely secure, and it never shares your data with any third parties.